FreNior/FreNior/README.md

 ## A little backstory about my love for programming ##

 I'm a gamer by heritage.
 Both my dad and my mom are gamers, and my dad had a passion for working with electronics and building circuits, which sparked my early exposure to the world of technology.
-In my childhood, I discovered a game called "Minecraft," which sparked my creativity and curiosity.
+In my childhood, I discovered a game called "Minecraft" and its modding community, which sparked my creativity and curiosity.
 I learned the basics of programming by modifying the .jar files in older Minecraft versions to add mods.
 This hands-on experience taught me fundamental concepts like file manipulation, logic, and problem-solving, while also giving me a sense of accomplishment when I successfully customized the game.
 It was through this process that I realized programming could be both fun and empowering!

 ## About me and my abilities ##